Formula One regulations

-The numerous Formula One regulations, made and enforced by the FIA, have changed dramatically since the first Formula One World Championship in 1950.
 There are two main types of regulations; technical and sporting.
 Technical regulations are related to car specifications, such as the chassis or the engine.
 Meanwhile, sporting regulations involve race procedures and set rules that pertain to the sport as a whole.
-This article covers the current state of F1 technical and sporting regulations, as well as the history of the technical regulations since 1950.
+There are also financial regulations that place restrictions on the budgets of teams and power unit manufacturers, and operational regulations that dictate factory testing procedures.